 5. Look for specific hubs – pages that could potentially feature your photo and use their hashtags or also tag them on your pictures.
 Getting featured is not easy, due to the high competence, but still it is worth trying and it will help you grow in an organic way.
 Remember the accent is on organic!
 Don’t be lame and shop for fake followers.
 Dignity and reputation are way too valuable to tarnish for any sum of money or a few free products.
 Sooner or later, lies always get busted.
 So keep that in mind.
 I don’t have anything against people asking for more followers, as some people that I know do decide to shop around for followers by using this free instagram followers app and that is fine.
 Many people want to be able to get their profile to as many Instagram users as they can, but this is something that I’m not that interested in as I want to get followers on my own accord.
 But if this is something that you want to do, then who am I to stop you?
 These tips are based on my opinion and my opinion only.

 6. Post regularly, develop an Instagram routine.
 At some point, especially as your numbers grow and Instagraming starts consuming even more of your time (we all know how long it takes to create all those pictures), you will probably start feeling a certain pressure.
-What to post, find a new location, how to be even more creative?
+What to post, find a new location, how to be even more creative, how can you make your photos more attractive?
+As an example, you may use product photography backdrops for taking pictures of food to make it look more appealing.
 Add on that all the issues that the new Instagram algorithm caused to users who don’t pay for the Instagram ads, or don’t have a business accounts.
 By that I mean that photos are not shown in chronological order as it used to be, so many of your followers won’t even see your new post in their news feed.
 Then rumors about the shadow-ban and a lot more.
 It is normal that after facing all these issues you start being lazy to post, because the recognition you get for your work, probably decreased due to lower engagement rates.
 This is displayed in number of likes on your pictures, comments and new followers that you get.
 The only thing that I can tell you in this case is – don’t give up!
 Don’t stop posting, because your followers might forget about your account and the algorithm will bring you even more down.
 Instead post in similar times every day, because this will make people used to seeing your new post.
 Keep up the good work, ignore the numbers (as much as you can) and focus on quality!
 Stay positive, believe in yourself and you will see that this will pay off.
 It might just take time, so arm yourself with patience.

 7. Engage and socialize!
 Don’t forget to reply comments, engage with your audience, like their pictures and explore new accounts.
 Enjoy meeting new people through Instagram because that is one of the best things about this application.
 A chance to encounter people with similar interests, all over the world and get inspired by their beautiful work!
 And if you haven’t been to your local Insta meet yet, don’t wait any longer.
 I personally met many nice people and did very cool things on meet ups organized by Igers Vienna.
 Almost every city nowadays has its own Igers community, so make sure to check what they do and don’t be shy to go to one of the Insta meets.
 I am sure you will have fun experiencing the offline dimension of Instagram!